pochangl/python-utils/README.md

 # python-utils
-hand python script for perosonal use
+handy python script for perosonal use